amckennafoster/nbidata/docs/workflow/workflow.md

 ## Curating Data

-If the Wrangler received a dataset, they are responsible for curating the researcher data following the directions in the [Curation section.](https://nantucketbiodiversity.github.io/NBIdigitalrepo/curation/)
+If the Wrangler received a dataset, they are responsible for curating the researcher data following the directions in the <a href="{{site.baseurl}}/curation/">Curation section</a>.

 ## Metadata and File Submission